GlidingWeb/IgcWebview2/README.md

 # Build instructions for developers

-IGC Web View is built using [Webpack](https://webpack.github.io), which combines all of the JavaScript source code files into a single bundle.
+IGC Webview2 is built using [Webpack](https://webpack.github.io), which combines all of the JavaScript source code files into a single bundle.
 This reduces the page load time for end users by minimising the number of HTTP requests needed to fetch the scripts.
 Webpack also provides a `require` directive which